By Dina Eliash Robinson

 The airwaves around residential and business communities are congested with zooming smartphone messages pinging among cell-towers and surges across high-power transmission lines.
 Decades of neurological research have linked their effect, along with that of the widespread use of (and addiction to) high-tech appliances, to the increase of people suffering brain-fog, difficulty focusing, short attention spans and especially memory problems—symptoms that were once only associated with aging but are now afflicting younger generations.

-Some of the most effective remedies that help clear the mental fuzz and pep up one’s energy include eating so-called “brain foods” rich in energizing nutrients (listed below), as well as committing to a daily exercise program, some form of meditation and especially, adopting such simple, self-protective habits as keeping phones and other electronic devices away from sleep areas; limiting screen time as much as possible; and, if at all possible, avoiding living or working under or near high-voltage electrical power transmission lines.
+Some of the most effective remedies that help clear the mental fuzz and pep up one’s energy include eating so-called “brain foods” to increase memory power and concentration, as well as committing to a daily exercise program, some form of meditation and especially, adopting such simple, self-protective habits as keeping phones and other electronic devices away from sleep areas; limiting screen time as much as possible; and, if at all possible, avoiding living or working under or near high-voltage electrical power transmission lines.

 Other commonsense health and safety measures include staying out of the ocean and other waterways after heavy rains and sewage spills to avoid being contaminated by surges of bacteria, viruses and runoffs of toxic agricultural chemicals.

-Stress-Busting Brain Foods Protect The Brain From Cortisol Triggers
+Stress-Busting Memory Sharpening Brain Foods that Protect The Brain From Cortisol Triggers

 While some stress can be a motivating force or a boost to one’s creative juices, too much pressure tends to trigger the release of harmful cortisol, the ‘fight-or-flight’ hormone known to inhibit restful sleep, clear thinking and other essential biological functions that deplete brain energy.